shifusen329/doc-lib-mcp/README.md

   - Arguments: `path` (string)
 - **ingest-html-url**: Ingest and chunk HTML content from a URL (optionally using Playwright for dynamic content)
   - Arguments: `url` (string), `dynamic` (boolean, optional)
+- **smart_ingestion**: Extracts all technically relevant content from a file using Gemini, then chunks it using robust markdown logic.
+  - Arguments: `path` (string, required), `prompt` (string, optional)
+  - Uses Gemini 2.0 Flash 001 to extract only code, configuration, markdown structure, and technical definitions (no summaries or commentary).
+  - Passes the extracted content to a mistune 3.x-based chunker that preserves both code blocks and markdown/narrative content as separate chunks.
+  - Each chunk is embedded and stored for semantic search and retrieval.
 - **search-chunks**: Semantic search over ingested content
   - Arguments:
     - `query` (string): The semantic search query.